Nanticoke Creek: History and etymology

 Nanticoke Creek was entered into the Geographic Names Information System on August 2, 1979.
 Its identifier in the Geographic Names Information System is 1182159.

 Nanticoke Creek, like the nearby Nanticoke city and Nanticoke Falls, is named for a group of Nanticoke People who for a time had a village in the Wyoming Valley before Europeans settled there.
 The creek was known as Muddy Run on some very early maps of the area.
 However, its current name was appearing on maps as early as 1776.
-The creek has also historically been referred to by many other names, including Lee's Creek, Miller's Creek, Robbins Creek, Bobbs Creek, Rummage Creek, and Warrior Run Creek.
+The creek has also historically been referred to by many other names, including Lee's Creek, Miller's Creek, Robins Creek, Bobbs Creek, Rummage Creek, and Warrior Run Creek.
 All of these names were described as erroneous in Henry C. Bradsby's 1893 book History of Luzerne County, Pennsylvania.

 A forge was constructed on Nanticoke Creek in 1778 by Mason F. Alden and John Alden.
 A log gristmill was also built in the area in the same year by a Mr. Chapman.
 The mill was heavily guarded in 1780.
 In 1793, there was a sawmill and gristmill on the creek.

 Mining has historically been done in the watershed of Nanticoke Creek.
 This has substantially altered the hydrology and topography of the watershed.
 The period during which the watershed was mined lasted more than 100 years.
 A flume made of concrete has been constructed in the watershed of the creek.

 A concrete tee beam bridge carrying State Route 2002 over Nanticoke Creek was built in 1955 and repaired in 1969.
 It is situated in Hanover Township and has a length of 30.8 ft.
 A concrete culvert bridge carrying Pennsylvania Route 29 over the creek was built in 1969.
 It is 29.9 ft long and is also in Hanover Township.

 In the mid-1970s, studies indicated that active treatment would be the most suitable remedy for abandoned mine drainage in the watershed of Nanticoke Creek, with hydrated lime being proposed as one possible treatment method.
 However, some small scale passive treatment has been attempted in the watershed.
 A 2008 paper estimated that the Nanticoke Creek Assessment and Restoration Project would cost $5,000,000.
 An active treatment project by the Earth Conservancy began in 2012, with the intent to repair damage caused by the Askam Borehole.
 The Bureau of Abandoned Mine Reclamation of the Pennsylvania Department of Environmental Protection has a permit to discharge stormwater into the creek during earth-moving activities involving filling in dangerous strip pits.

 The United States Army Corps of Engineers published a report on Nanticoke Creek in 2005.